 The ISMIP6 modelling exercise (Ice Sheet Model Intercomparison Project for CMIP6) has not so far systematically applied ice sheet ECVs but the next round (ISMIP7) is likely to lead to a more coordinated set of experiments.
-The participating ice sheet modelling groups are an obvious user-group for the ECVs to use in inversion modelling as part of the suite of experiments planned for the collaboration (for example, Price et al., 2017; Goelzer et al., 2017) as well as for evaluation of model runs and we suggest closer collaboration including appointing an ISMIP6 steering group member to the CRG may be a promising way to encourage closer collaboration.
+The participating ice sheet modelling groups are an obvious user-group for the ECVs to use in inversion modelling as part of the suite of experiments planned for the collaboration (for example, Price et al., 2017; Goelzer et al., 2017) as well as for evaluation of model runs.